phetsims/vector-addition/doc/model.md

 In polar snap mode:
 * 3 vectors can be created, labeled d&#8407;, e&#8407;, and f&#8407;
-* vector magnitude and angle (in degress) snap to integer values
+* vector magnitude snaps to integer values
+* vector angle snaps to 5-degree increments
 * the sum vector is d&#8407; + e&#8407; + f&#8407; = s&#8407;

 ## Lab screen